Daniel Berlind

 Are there any available units for a rent-to-own?

-These listings are hard to find as they are appealing to a certain type of renter.
+These listings are difficult to find, as they appeal to a specific type of renter.
 They are more typical in smaller buildings or with rental homes.

 Do you know where the money is going?

-Working with a transparent landlord is key and understanding the specified contract and its implications is very important.
-Important questions to ask are where is the money held?
+Working with a transparent landlord is key, and understanding the specified contract and its implications is very important.
+Important questions to ask are: Where is the money held?
 Is there any option to back out?
 Also, having good legal advice is key here.
-In addition, an important note to consider is if the home cannot be purchased or financed, the upfront deposit and the rent credits toward the purchase are forfeited.
+Additionally, it is important to note that if the home cannot be purchased or financed, the upfront deposit and rent credits toward the purchase will be forfeited.

 What are the credit implications for the renter?

-According to homeguides.com, tenants who have imperfect credit scores are typically drawn to rent-to-own properties.
-This is great for potential homeowners“If you have credit repair work that needs to be completed, or if your financing is still a question mark, push for a closing date at least 12 months in the future.”
+According to HomeGuides.com, tenants with imperfect credit scores are typically drawn to rent-to-own properties.
+This is great for potential homeowners.
+“If you have credit repair work that needs to be completed, or if your financing is still a question mark, push for a closing date at least 12 months in the future.”

 Considerations for landlords: